 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Colonel Charles Young House Payne Theological Seminary (approx. 0.6 miles away); Lt.
+Colonel Charles Young House (within shouting distance of this marker); Payne Theological Seminary (approx. 0.6 miles away); Lt.
 Charles Young at Wilberforce University (approx. 0.7 miles away); Wilberforce University / Distinguished Wilberforceans (approx. 0.7 miles away); Central State University (approx. 0.8 miles away); Old Wilberforce University Campus at Tawawa Springs (approx. 0.8 miles away); Galloway Hall (approx. 0.8 miles away); Brigadier General Benjamin Oliver Davis, Sr. (approx. 0.8 miles away).
 Touch for a list and map of all markers in Wilberforce.

 Credits.
-This page was last revised on June 27, 2016.
-This page originally submitted on June 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 156 times since then and 6 times this year.
+This page was last revised on August 1, 2020.
+It was originally submitted on June 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 294 times since then and 45 times this year.
 Photos: 1, 2, 3, 4. submitted on June 24, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.